cs1302uga/cs1302-ce14/README.md

    in the current branch have been staged and committed, then checkout the `master` branch.

-1. Merge changes from the `test_genericize` branch into the current branch (`master`).
+1. Merge changes from the `genericize` branch into the current branch (`master`).

 1. View the condensed, graphical version of your Git log using `git adog`

 1. What is the entire line of output for the most recent entry produced by your new `git adog` command?

+1. If you do not intend to revisit the `genericize` branch by name, then you can safely delete it using `git branch -d` followed by the branch name.
+The changes have already been merged into `master`.

 **CHECKPOINT**